Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 Recommended dosage

 You’ll take a dose of Epidiolex twice per day.
-Your doctor will calculate your dose based on your body weight.
-The drugmaker also has a dosing calculator available, which you may use to check the dosage your doctor prescribed.
+Your doctor will calculate your dose based on your body weight in kilograms (kg).
+One kilogram is equal to about 2.2 pounds (lb).

-Below are some common questions about Epidiolex’s dosing.
+Here are some common questions about Epidiolex’s dosing.

 - What if I miss a dose of Epidiolex?
 If you miss your dose of Epidiolex, talk with your doctor or pharmacist.
 In some cases, they may recommend taking your dose as soon as you remember.
 But if it’s almost time for your next dose, your doctor or pharmacist may recommend skipping your missed dose and taking your next dose when you usually would.